 In Canada, it is against the law to drive without carrying active insurance.
-Every province and territory in Canada require you to have a minimum of third party liability insurance coverage.
-The penalty for driving without insurance may be in varied in the different provinces.
+Every province and territory in Canada requires you to have a minimum of third-party liability insurance coverage.
+The penalty for driving without insurance may be varied in the different provinces.
 When a peace officer stops you and asks for the certificate of insurance, you must provide it.
 Even if you have insurance on your vehicle but failed to carry a copy then you may pay a fine.
-It may include heavy penalties, jail time, vehicle impoundment, license suspension etc.
+It may include heavy penalties, jail time, vehicle impoundment, license suspension, etc.

 In Prince Edward Island if you do not have insurance while driving it is a violation of MVA 324.4 and may invite a fine amount around $600 to $2000.
 The minimum amount for liability coverage is $200000 and you may purchase from a private insurance company.
 There is no public insurance.

 In Quebec, you must purchase insurance from a private insurance company and through Société de l’assurance automobile du Québec.
 The mandatory coverage for civil liability is $50000.
 If you are caught with no insurance then you may pay a fine worth several hundreds of dollars.
 In case you cause an accident that damages property worth more than $500 then you may lose your license.

 In Saskatchewan, you must purchase auto coverage from the province, the SGI, Saskatchewan Government Insurance.
 You must carry liability coverage of a minimum of $200000.
 For driving without insurance you may pay a fine of $1000 onwards and they may also suspend your license.